avl/noatun/docs/book.md

 ```
 _Information flow (in operation)_

-Events are applied to the projection in timestamp order.
+Events (data type `Message`) are applied to the projection in timestamp order.
 As a user of Noatun, you need to
-implement a method that applies an event to the database [`Message::apply`].
+implement a method that applies an event to the database `Message::apply`.
 Noatun
 then ensures that the materialized view is always just the result of applying all events
 in order.
 Noatun will, under the hood, efficiently roll back and reapply events if they
 arrive over the network out of order.